Balanced Mind, Mom Life, Moving Forward

 Fear through the eyes of a young widow

-Almost eight months in and I still don’t really understand what I’m doing here.
+Almost eight months in and I still don’t understand what I’m doing here.

 Two years ago, we had just moved into what should have been our forever home, on the cusp of welcoming our baby boy into this world.
 The future was laid out for us.
 Being together for nine years, we had grown through many phases with each other, and this was the “build our family” era.
 We were climbing in our careers; Charlie finally got his big yard to run around in, and I got my front porch.
 Our biggest concern was why the washing machine in our newly inspected house wasn’t working correctly.